Chroma 2 Case

 CS2 Weapon Cases — Complete History

 Valve introduced the first weapon case — the CS:GO Weapon Case — on August 14, 2013, alongside the Arms Deal update.
-That same update launched the entire skin economy and also added the M4A1-S, USP-S, weapon inspect (F key), and the eSports Case whose key sales funded competitive tournament prize pools.
-Since then, over 40 weapon cases have been released across CS:GO and CS2, each requiring a $2.49 key to open in-game.
+That same update launched the skin economy and also added the M4A1-S, USP-S, weapon inspect, and the eSports Case whose key sales funded tournament prize pools.
+Since then, the catalog has grown to 42 weapon cases across CS:GO and CS2, with each in-game opening still using the standard $2.49 key.

 Cases come in three categories: Black cases (Valve-designed skins with a standard CS:GO Case Key), eSports cases (Valve skins where key proceeds supported the competitive scene), and Yellow "community" cases (community-designed skins with unique keys, with proceeds shared with Workshop artists).
 Each case contains 17 weapon skins across five rarity tiers plus a pool of rare special items (knives and gloves).